Is your dog constantly scratching, chewing, and licking? If so, there is a possibility that he may be suffering from some form of allergy.

 A proper diagnosis is therefore very important before any treatment is given to our dogs.

-On this page, you will find information on the following topics:
+In this article, you will find information on the following topics:

 Common dog allergies include: